Michael Jackson

-From the mid-1980s, Jackson came under public scrutiny due to changes in his appearance, relationships, behavior, and lifestyle.
-He was accused of sexually abusing the child of a family friend in 1993.
-In 2005, Jackson was tried and acquitted of further such allegations and other charges.
-In 2009, while preparing for This Is It, a series of comeback concerts, he died from an overdose of propofol administered by his personal physician Conrad Murray, who was convicted of involuntary manslaughter in 2011.
-Jackson's death triggered global reactions, creating unprecedented surges of internet traffic and a spike in his music sales.
-His televised memorial service, held at the Staples Center in Los Angeles, is estimated to have been viewed by more than 2.5 billion people.
+From the mid-1980s, Jackson came under public scrutiny for his relationships, lifestyle, and changing appearance.
+He was accused of sexually abusing a child in 1993 and settled out of court in 1994.
+In 2005, he was tried and acquitted on other child sexual abuse charges.
+While preparing for This Is It, a series of comeback concerts, he died in 2009 from an overdose of propofol administered by his personal physician, Conrad Murray.
+His death caused unprecedented surges in internet traffic and a spike in music sales.
+Posthumous Jackson releases include the documentary Michael Jackson's This Is It (2009) and the albums Michael (2010) and Xscape (2014).
+The 2019 documentary Leaving Neverland detailed further child sexual abuse allegations against Jackson.

-Jackson is one of the best-selling music artists of all time, with estimated sales of over 500 million records.
-(Note: The estimates of Michael Jackson's record sales vary up to 1 billion.)
-He holds a joint-record for a male solo artist with 13 Billboard Hot 100 number-one singles and is the only artist to have a top-ten single in six decades.
-Jackson was inducted into numerous halls of fame, including the Rock and Roll Hall of Fame twice, the Songwriters Hall of Fame, and the Dance Hall of Fame.
-One of the most-awarded music artists in history, he received 13 Grammy Awards, the Grammy Legend Award, and the Grammy Lifetime Achievement Award; 26 American Music Awards; 12 World Music Awards; six Brit Awards; and three presidential honors.
+Jackson is one of the best-selling music artists of all time, with estimated sales of more than 500 million records worldwide as a solo artist.
+(Note: The estimates of Michael Jackson's sales often vary up to 1 billion records worldwide.)
+He is also one of three musicians, alongside Paul McCartney and Phil Collins, to have sold more than 100 million records both as a solo artist and as a principal member of a band.
+He scored 13 number-one singles on the Billboard Hot 100 and is the only artist to have a US top-ten single in six decades.
+His accolades include 13 Grammy Awards, the Grammy Legend Award, the Grammy Lifetime Achievement Award, 26 American Music Awards, 12 World Music Awards, 8 MTV Video Music Awards, 6 Brit Awards, and 3 US presidential honors.
+He was inducted into the Rock and Roll Hall of Fame twice, as well as the Songwriters Hall of Fame and the Dance Hall of Fame.
 Having donated an estimated $500 million, Jackson is credited with setting a standard for celebrity charity.
-In 2024, half of his music catalogue was sold to Sony for $600 million, the largest music acquisition for a single artist in history.
+The 2026 film Michael is the highest-grossing biographical film of all time, while Jackson's music catalog remains the highest-selling for any solo musician.